ORNL/ReSolve/docs/sphinx/user_guide/index.rst

 * HIP/ROCm >= 5.6 (optional)

-To acquire and build Re::Soleve it is as easy as:
+To acquire and build Re::Solve it is as easy as:

 .. code:: shell